-The reading log provides an opportunity to reflect on learning about teaching through the assigned readings for each session.
-In the reading log, do not summarize.
-Your reading log must demonstrate the "value-added" model.
-That is, your response must do one of the following: give an example of what the reading described; provide a different perspective of a topic in the reading; or expand upon the idea in the reading by including more details and depth.
-You need to specify which of these aspects you are using.
-Before you submit, read the sample logs.
-Entries should be at least three paragraphs in length per log.
-Each paragraph should comment on a different section of the assigned chapter.
+The reading log provides an opportunity to reflect on learning about teaching through the assigned readings.
+Each week there will be specific course readings assigned from the course text and/or other related readings posted on cougar courses.
+You are required to complete all assigned readings and reflect on the readings by submitting a reading log demonstrating your understanding of the material.
+Each week, a chapter from the course textbook will be assigned for reading.
+The readings provide the required background for the course lessons and activities.
+It is critical that you come to class having thoroughly studied the material to be able to contribute to an insightful discussion.
+Doing this should involve more than carefully reading the material.
+You will need to prepare statements of what, in your eyes, are the "Points of Most Significance" that are made in the chapter.
+The write-up of the reading log should include at least five key points and your reaction to each point.
+The reaction may take on various forms but should reflect why you find the selected point significant.
+The goal is not to summarize but to provide a value-added response to key segments of the readings.
+That is, your response must provide a quote from the key segment of the text followed by one of the following: give an example of what the reading described: provide a different perspective of a topic in the reading, or expand upon the idea in the reading by including more details and why this quest is significant to you as a student of teacher education.
+You need to specify which of the value-added format you are using.
 The goal is to reflect on the whole chapter and not just a single section of the chapter.
 All log entries must be submitted via the Cougar Courses site by midnight, 11:55 PM, the day before the class.
-For example, a reading log for class section three which meets on Tuesday must be submitted by 11.55 p.m. on Monday.
+For example, a reading log for class section three which meets on Tuesday must be submitted by 11.59 p.m. on Mondays.
 See the schedule for the readings for each class.
-The log will be graded holistically; you will receive either full credit or none.

-No credit will be given for late submissions of reading logs.
-In extraordinary circumstances, if you do not have access to Cougar Courses for a timely submission, you may email the log entry to me by 11:55 PM at mochanji@csusm.edu.
+Because the reading logs are also meant to prepare you for the class activities and discussions, no credit will be given for late submissions of reading logs.
+In extraordinary circumstances, if you do not have access to Cougar Courses for timely submission, you may email the log entry to me by 11:55 PM at mochanji@csusm.edu.
 Later, as soon as you re-establish Cougar Courses access, you will resubmit on Cougar Courses.